Thiago-Batista314/TrainingMath/README.md

 # TrainingMath
- An app to practise math skills using python and Flutter.
+ An app made with python and Flutter to practise math skills.